 The costs shall be borne by the employer.
 Clear agreements will be made about this in advance.

 The ‘binding opinion procedure’ is a swift procedure that provides clarity quickly.
 In many cases, the entire ‘binding opinion procedure’, from the procedural agreements including the hearing right up to the binding decision, can be concluded within a few weeks.
 This is much quicker than a procedure at the Netherlands Enterprise Court at the Amsterdam Court of Appeal or Subdistrict Court.

 Dispute resolution employee participation Pallas Employment Lawyers

-- Quicker and more informal than at the Netherlands Enterprise Court at the Amsterdam Court of Appeal or Subdistrict Court
+- Quicker and more informal than at the Enterprise Chamber of the Amsterdam Court of Appeal or Subdistrict Court

 - Binding decision by experienced binding advisers

 - No public procedure, dispute remains confidential